A tour guide shows visitors around tourist attractions and other sites of interest, either on foot or by coach.

 - a good memory for facts and historical events

 - excellent communication skills and an outgoing nature

 - clear, fluent speech

 - a genuine interest in art, history and Scottish culture

 - the ability to deal with emergencies and remain calm under pressure.

-- To become an STGA Blue Badge Guide you must pass an intensive 18-month part time course at SCQF Level 7 (equivalent to Higher National Certificate (HNC)).
+- To become an STGA Blue Badge Guide you must pass an intensive 18-month part time course at SCQF Level 7 (equivalent to HNC).
 It includes classroom study, weekend and summer schools and field work.

 - The Blue Badge Guide course runs every two years.

 - Qualifying as a Green Badge Guide can take up to one year and includes online learning and residential weekends.
 These courses only run from time to time and for areas requiring guides.

 - To qualify as a Yellow Badge Guides you need to work for a company that provides this training for employees.
 See the STGA website for details.